How long does it take to get an MBA? Between 1 and 5 years, depending on the program.

-Before applying, make sure to consider the expense and time cost, versus what an MBA will do for your career.
+Before applying to a lengthy and costly MBA program, make sure to consider how an MBA will boost your career.

-There are now MBA alternatives that can teach you MBA skills faster, while allowing you to keep your full time job.
+Remember, there are now MBA alternatives that can teach you MBA skills faster and allow you to keep your full-time job.

 How long does it take to get an MBA?
 2 years